 Rookies at the set praise the training, highlighting the “good seminars internally and externally.”
 Reflecting 9 Gough Square’s practice area strengths, the chambers frequently runs public seminars on clinical negligence, personal injury and family law.

-Out of 16 current pupils and juniors under ten years call, 12 attended either Oxford or Cambridge.
+Out of 16 current juniors under ten years call, 12 attended either Oxford or Cambridge.
 Pupil Thomas Jones worked as a stagiaire at the European Court of Justice following an LLM at the College of Europe in Bruges.
 During his GDL, junior Kieran Coleman worked at the Independent Police Complaints Commission and is currently instructed on the Metropolitan Police’s undercover policing inquiry.